jackyclyang/jeopardy/README.md

 ## Change Log
 - Add the timer from PostMVP into MVP to enhance the game play
-- Have to spend extra time on data cleaning due to the API's limitation on its answers
+- Extra data cleaning due to the API's limitation on its answers